de-jena/ibis-ip/docs/README.md

 For the saving operation, we are using the model available [here](https://github.com/de-jena/upd-models/tree/snapshot/de.jena.udp.trafficos.publictransport.model).

+These event handlers are basically those which have been deployed in the broker in such a way to connect IBIS to the broker.

 ## Stop ID Mapping

 The IBIS stop ids do not match the ids we get from OpenData portal, which is from where we download the static information.